Improving Food Security: SNAP benefits and resources

 stockshowag community connection, News

 89,000 Colorado Families use SNAP.
 You can, too.According to Hunger Free Colorado, nearly 1 in 3 Coloradans struggle to put food on the table due to job loss, health issues, minimum-wage jobs, or misfortune.
 Food and nutrition are essential to the overall health, well-being, and wholeness of our communities.
-The partnership between Centura and the National Western is working to bring awareness to available programs and end stigmatization associated with food insecurity and hunger.
+The partnership between CommonSpirit Health and the National Western is working to bring awareness to available programs and end stigmatization associated with food insecurity and hunger.

 As part of our commitment to fight against hunger and improve food security within our vibrant communities, we are highlighting the Supplemental Nutritional Assistance Program, or SNAP formerly referred to as Food Stamps.
 We think of SNAP as a health program because it helps free up cash for individuals and families so they can purchase other essential goods and services and have access to nutritious meals.